multiOTP/multiotp/README.md

 Usage:

- PLEASE NOT THAT BY DEFAULT, A PREFIX PIN IS REQUIRED.
+ PLEASE NOTE THAT BY DEFAULT, A PREFIX PIN IS REQUIRED.

  multiotp user [prefix PIN]OTP (check the OTP (with prefix PIN) of the user) multiotp -checkpam (to check with pam-script, using PAM_USER and PAM_AUTHTOK)